rails/rails/guides/source/plugins.md

 ### Add an Instance Method

-This plugin will add a method named 'squawk' to any Active Record object that calls 'acts_as_yaffle'.
+This plugin will add a method named 'squawk' to any Active Record object that calls `acts_as_yaffle`.
 The 'squawk' method will simply set the value of one of the fields in the database.

 To start out, write a failing test that shows the behavior you'd like: